Organic Peppermint Oil

 Strengthens Immune System*

-What is Peppermint Essential Oil?Modern research has demonstrated that peppermint essential oil may support optimal athletic performance .
+What is Peppermint Essential Oil?Modern research has demonstrated that peppermint essential oil can support optimal athletic performance .
 It is best known for its fragrance and flavor.
-In Eastern and Western traditional medicines, peppermint and its oil have been used to support aches and pains .
-M. piperita also may also act as an antioxidant, and have positive bacteria supporting properties [2, 3, 4, 5].
+In Eastern and Western traditional medicines, peppermint and its oil have been used in nerve health, aromatics, antiseptics and even cold symptom support, cramps, indigestion, nausea, sore throat, toothache and the immune system .
+M. piperita also possesses antioxidant, anti-allergenic, viral and bacterial support and also supporting healthy hair growth for men [2, 3, 4, 5].
 Peppermint oil is obtained by steam distillation from the fresh leaves of Mentha piperita. *

-How Can Peppermint Essential Oil Improve My Health?
+How Could Peppermint Essential Oil Improve My Health?

-- Peppermint aroma was also effective on perceived physical workload, temporal workload, effort, and anxiety.
+- Peppermint aroma was also effective on perceived physical workload, temporal workload, effort, and anxious thoughts.
 After inhalation of peppermint aroma, the nasal airflow force increased, this effect supplied more oxygen to the brain, which is effective for persistent physical performance . *

 - Another research demonstrated the effectiveness of peppermint aroma administered through the nose or orally on the augmenting cognitive performance.
 Peppermint aroma caused an improvement on the tasks related to attentive processes, virtual recognition memory, working memory, and visual-motor response . *

 - Many studies have shown that various kinds of mint were effective in reducing muscle pain, muscle relaxation, and fatigue [10,11].
-Peppermint Oil may be helpful in supporting a healthy digestive system.
-The efficacy of peppermint oil has effects on smooth muscle, reducing colonic contractility and pain.
+Irritable bowel syndrome is a functional gastrointestinal disorder characterized by abdominal pain or discomfort and accompanied by a change in bowel habit.
+Peppermint oil has shown to be effective at calming the stomach.
+The efficacy of peppermint oil has effects on smooth muscle, supporting colonic movement and pain.
 Through its ability to act as a calcium antagonist, menthol appears to have a spasmolytic effect in the gastrointestinal tract [12, 13].
-Peppermint oil has been used to support healthy digestion and gut health, dating to ancient Egypt, Greece, and Rome . *
+Peppermint oil has been used to support abdominal health dating to ancient Egypt, Greece, and Rome . *

-- Essential oils of mint possess excellent antimicrobial, antioxidant and natural healing supporting activities .
-It showed a potent inhibitory effect on the proliferation of staphylococci and exhibited very good fungistatic and fungicidal activities against both the standard and clinical strains of Candida species .
+- Essential oils of mint possess excellent microbial, antioxidant and cell-calming activities .
+Peppermint oil has the potential to support for various oral health.
+It showed a potent inhibitory effect on the proliferation of staphylococci and exhibited very good fungal support and fungicidal activities for both the standard and clinical strains of Candida species .
 The antioxidant activities of the oils were determined by 2, 2-diphenyl-1-picrylhydrazyl radical scavenging assay, β-Carotene-linoleic acid assay, and nitric oxide radical scavenging assay.
-The antimicrobial activity (minimum inhibitory concentration, MIC) of peppermint oil against E. coli, S. aureus, and P. aeruginosa was stronger and antioxidant property was superior .
-The results obtained clarified the functional applications of these folk herbs and their essential oils for aroma therapeutic healing and other folkloric uses. *
+The microbial activity (minimum inhibitory concentration, MIC) of peppermint oil against E. coli, S. aureus, and P. aeruginosa was stronger and antioxidant property was superior .
+The results obtained clarified the functional applications of Peppermint and their essential oils for aroma health and other folkloric uses. *

 - Pruritus is one of the commonest skin complaints.
 Neuropathic, psychogenic, systemic, and dermatologic disorders constitute the majority of causes of pruritus.
-Peppermint oil can be helpful in supporting healthy skin .
-Peppermint is effective, easy to use, safe, cheap, and it has a favorable odor, being more acceptable for topical usage.*
+Peppermint oil can be effective in supporting skin health is free from adverse side effects .
+Peppermint is effective, easy to use, safe, cheap, and it has a favorable odor, being more acceptable for topical usage. *

-- Three percentage of peppermint oil showed the most prominent support for healthy hair growth, such as significant increase in dermal thickness, follicle number, and follicle depth.
+- Three percentage of peppermint oil showed the most prominent hair growth effects, such as significant increase in dermal thickness, follicle number, and follicle depth.
 Alkaline phosphatase and gene expression of insuIin-like growth factor-1 are known bio-markers for the enhanced hair growth.
 3% peppermint oil significantly increased alkaline phosphatase (ALP), and gene expression of insuIin-like growth factor-1 .
-Hair loss is a distressing condition that is associated with a multitude of natural, medical, or nutritional conditions. . *
+Hair loss is a distressing condition that is associated with a multitude of natural, medical, or nutritional conditions.
+For example, androgenetic alopecia in men, or male pattern baldness, is increasingly recognized as a physically and psychologically challenging that often requires professional care by generalist clinicians .
+Topical peppermint promoted hair growth when compared to jojoba oil and 3% minoxidil . *

 Suggest Usage / DosageInternal use - The essential oil of peppermint 2 or 3 drops added in lukewarm water (2 drinks per day).